 - Bipolar I. Known as manic-depressive disorder, bipolar I is diagnosed when a person experiences at least one manic episode in their life.
 Most people with bipolar I also suffer from periods of depression.

 - Bipolar II.
 Bipolar II is diagnosed when a person cycles between high and low moods over time.
 However, the “high” moods never reach full-blown mania.
-Depressive episodes often occur frequently.
+Depressive episodes often occur.

 - Cyclothymic disorder.
 Cyclothymia is characterized by distinct episodes of hypomania (elevated mood and euphoria) and depressive symptoms.
-This lasts over a period of two years.
+This lasts over two years.

 Myth 5.
 Suicide is not a concern for people with bipolar disorder.